Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Litigated and won a lawsuit to stop the illegal American Airlines-JetBlue Airways “Northern Alliance,” a de facto merger that throttled competition in air travel and raised prices for travelers.

 • Put Google’s online search monopoly on trial, arguing that Google illegally monopolizes search engine services by paying kickbacks worth tens of billions of dollars per year to bribe Apple not to develop a competing search engine and imposing anticompetitive terms on industry partners to entrench itself as the default search engine and exclude competitors.
 A federal judge ruled that Google is a monopoly that illegally abused its market power to squash competition in internet search.
-The DOJ is widely expected to seek bold remedies.
+The agency released its remedies framework – which includes breaking off parts of the company or requiring Google to make its search index and certain data available to rivals– to jumpstart competition in general search and search text ad markets.

 • Sued to break up Google’s monopoly over online advertising, requesting that the court order Google to separately divest its various online ad businesses, to protect advertisers, online publishers, and consumers from Google’s monopoly.